Jheanelle Wilkins: Taxes

 During the 2018 legislative session, Wilkins opposed bills providing tax breaks to corporations and the wealthy, including one that would benefit the Marriott International.
 She voted for a bill to provide $8.5 billion in incentives to Amazon to build its second headquarters in Maryland, which she initially declined to back until she could see the bill in its final form.

 In 2020, Wilkins introduced legislation to provide tax breaks to small businesses affected by the construction of the Purple Line.

 During the 2021 legislative session, Wilkins supported legislation to extend the state's earned income tax credit to Individual Taxpayer Identification Number taxpayers.

 Voting rights

 During the 2021 legislative session, Wilkins introduced legislation that would allow voters to opt into a permanent vote-by-mail list.

 During the 2023 legislative session, Wilkins argued against legislation that would create special elections to fill vacancies in the Maryland General Assembly, saying that she felt that candidates of color would struggle to fundraise in special elections and that the central committee nomination process led to more minority candidates serving in the legislature.
+In November 2024, she softened her opposition to special elections to fill legislative vacancies, saying that while proposals to allow special elections to fill mid-term vacancies were not perfect, it was time for the legislature to move forward with election reforms.
+At the same time, she expressed concern with the fundraising abilities of appointed legislators facing a mid-term election, citing the Maryland General Assembly's ban on political fundraising during legislative sessions.
+Bills to allow special elections to fill legislative vacancies never made it onto the House Ways and Means Committee's agenda during the 2025 legislative session.
+In February 2026, Wilkins supported a bill that would replace the party central committee appointment process used to fill vacancies in the Maryland General Assembly with special elections held at the same time as regular state primary elections.

 In October 2025, Wilkins criticized Senate President Bill Ferguson for ruling out mid-decade redistricting in Maryland in response to Republican efforts to gerrymander congressional maps in various red states, saying that Democrats "have an obligation to make sure district lines truly reflect our communities at a time when voting rights, diversity, and basic freedoms are under assault".